- Undergraduate

 You will learn from highly experienced staff, develop your confidence using modern simulation centre facilities and benefit from personalised feedback throughout the course.

-Over half of your study time (60 per cent) will be spent gaining experience in clinical practice in your employing organisation.
-Find out more about the role by watching this video about an operating department practitioner by Health Education England.
+Half of your study time will be spent gaining experience in clinical practice in your employing organisation.

 Select a start date below to see relevant course information: